-Trips get listed in a clean, friendly and inviting way so you don’t get lost amidst a plethora of your own schedules.
+Trips get listed in a clean, friendly and inviting way, so you don’t get lost amidst a plethora of your own schedules.

 And this is where it gets interesting.
-You can pick hotels with special deals which has a separate tag/filter so you can find them faster.
+You can pick hotels with special deals which have a separate tag/filter so you can find them faster.
 The app also pushes notifications of new price alerts and counter offers as and when they arrive.

-And then of course, there are these important things like local search powered by Yelp, helpful pointers like tip calculators based on a country, weather information/forecast, and even limo reservation in select cities.
+And then, of course, there are these important things like local search powered by Yelp, helpful pointers like tip calculators based on a country, weather information/forecast, and even limo reservation in select cities.

 WorldMate comes as a free app without any IAP.
 But it has two strong limitations: flight status and calendar sync.
 If you’re a frequent flyer and a power-user of these tools, you’re mostly looking at WorldMate Gold which will put you back by $9.99.

 But considering all the features and the bloat elsewhere, I think that’s a decent price for a powerful but highly user-friendly app.